cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 ```

 The `ProofVerificationDecorator` will be inserted to the top level application.
+It is not safe to make each application responsible to call proof verification
+logic, whereas application can misbehave(in terms of IBC protocol) either by
+mistake or purposefully.
+Also this eliminates the neccesity for multistore
+cacheing inside the app handlers.

-It should come right after the default sybil attack resistent layer from the
+The `ProofVerificationDecorator` should come right after the default sybil attack
-current `auth.NewAnteHandler`:
+resistent layer from the current `auth.NewAnteHandler`:

 ```go
 // add IBC ProofVerificationDecorator to the Chain of